 Organizations around the world have been faced with unprecedented challenges as a result of COVID-19.
 Alarmingly, 58% of confirmed data breaches were reported to be in the healthcare industry along with IBM reporting that remote work has increased the cost of a data breach by $137,000.
 Although the worst is over, the coming months are likely to be uncertain.
-By employing effective risk management approaches and cyber-resilience practices to their business models, smarter and faster business growth can be the fate of your business.
+By employing effective risk management approaches and cyber-resilience practices in their business models, smarter and faster business growth can be the fate of your business.

 Systems Security Operations Center (SOC) experts cover your information security needs while committing to the highest quality standards and ensuring transparency.
-With the synergy of leading technology, skilled professionals and proven processes, Systems SOC provides you a multi-layered protection for added resilience.
+With the synergy of leading technology, skilled professionals and proven processes, Systems SOC provides you with a multi-layered protection for added resilience.

 Our managed security operations centre (SOC) services provide 24/7x365 proactive security monitoring, threat intelligence, vulnerability management, forensic analysis, and incident response.